 Improvements in reaction time are a common anecdote from the gamer world as well — users report subjectively higher reaction times after microdosing compounds like psilocybin or LSD.

 Terence McKenna proposed this effect as part of his Stoned Ape theory.
-He suggested that low doses of psilocybin improve visual acuity — especially edge detection.
-This allowed hunters in early primate groups to be better hunters, securing a more reliable supply of food and increasing the rate of reproductive success.
+He suggested low doses of psilocybin improve visual acuity — especially edge detection.
+This allowed hunters in early primate groups to be better hunters, securing a more reliable food supply and increasing the reproductive success rate.

-All of these improvements could come down to psychedelics’ ability to facilitate flow states — which describe a mental state in which the athlete is fully immersed in their activity.
-While in a flow state (AKA being “in the zone”), the body goes through the actions without thinking about it.
-This results in fewer mistakes, a greater sense of awareness, and more natural movements.
-There’s a lot of research connecting greater athletic performance with one’s ability to enter flow states .
+These improvements could come down to psychedelics’ ability to facilitate flow states — which describe a mental state in which the athlete is fully immersed in their activity.
+While in a flow state (AKA being “in the zone”), the body goes through the actions without thinking about them.
+This results in fewer mistakes, greater awareness, and more natural movements.
+Much research connects greater athletic performance with one’s ability to enter flow states .

 Many athletes champion their ability to enter these flow states as a key part of performing at the highest level possible .